 This course thus introduces to a study of literature and cultural expressions based on cognitive science and modern semiotics – the new view that has be coined Cognitive Semiotics.

-The Cognitive Science Student Organization often hosts an info session about doing a capstone in COGS:Click here for the 2013 presentation.
+The Cognitive Science Student Organization often hosts an info session about doing a capstone in COGS.